 Type II ULIPs

-How does it impact the return?
+How does this impact the return?

 Under Type-II ULIPs, sum-at-risk remains the same and hence mortality charges are higher.
-This impacts the returns negatively.
-Thus, type-I ULIPs offer better returns than type-II ULIPs.
+This impacts the returns adversely.
+Thus, type-I ULIPs offer better returns than type-II ULIPs (everything else being same).